ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 * __timer__ - a _ThreadPoolTimer_ instance that will control the rate of sensor and actuator interactions.
 * __deferral__ - a _BackgroundTaskDeferral_ instance that will allow the application to continue to run even after the `Run()` method has completed.

-These are class-level variables that will be used primarily to track state of the
+These are class-level variables that will be used primarily to track state of the sensors.

-1. Add the following class-level variable definitions inside the `public sealed class StartupTask : IBackgroundTask` class definition:
+1. Add the following class-level variable definitions immediately after the preceeding variables.

 {% highlight csharp %}
 /**** Constants and Variables ****/